NetaNir/meerkats/README.md

 There's something wrong with your GitHub access token.

-## Using local branch of aws-cdk
+## Vendored version of aws-cdk repo

-This branch needs prerelease features from `aws-cdk` repo.
+This branch needs prerelease features from `aws-cdk` repo, and they need to be available in the CodeBuild project as well.
+That's why we vendor in tarballs of the CDK repo into the current repo.

+To update them with a newer version, do the following:

 ```
 aws-cdk$ git checkout feat/convmode
-aws-cdk$ yarn build
+aws-cdk$ yarn build   # Make sure everything you need has been built

 ...

-meerkats$ yarn install
+meerkats$ yarn vendor-in /path/to/aws-cdk

-meerkats$ /path/to/aws-cdk/link-all.sh
+# The next build will install the vendored deps.
 ```

 ## Debugging tip